 Does the TKSTAR TK905 require a monthly subscription?

-No. The TK905 does not come with a mandatory subscription.
+No. The TK905 doesn't come with a mandatory subscription.
 You supply your own SIM card with a data plan, typically costing about $5/month from carriers like SpeedTalk Mobile or US Mobile.
 There are no activation fees, platform fees, or contracts tied to the device itself.

 What SIM card works with the TKSTAR TK905?